 - The patients received a single injection of PRP (3 mL) into symptomatic ankles.

-The goal of the study was to see how these patients did at six months after the single injection.
+The goal of the study was to see how these patients did at six months after the single shot.

 - Results: Significantly improvement in the pain and function scores were noted at 1-, 3-, and 6-month follow-ups.